trawlingweb/APIservicies/API Twitter/en/08_Best_practices.md

 ```

-## Using `created_at` and `crawled` Dates
+## Using `published` and `crawled` Dates

-TrawlingWeb provides two dates for each tweet: `created_at` (creation date) and `crawled` (capture date).
+TrawlingWeb provides two dates for each tweet: `published` (creation date) and `crawled` (capture date).
 This is crucial as, when incorporating new sections, the system may detect as new tweets that were published days or even months ago.

 It can also happen that Twitter modifies its system, which may cause the appearance of old tweets due to errors or SEO strategies.
 To avoid or control these occurrences, we advise clients to implement security rules in their systems.